anthonymarinov/hand-written-number-recognition/README.md

 The model is trained on the MNIST training set for 5 epochs with a batch size of 32.

 ## Evaluation
 After training, the model's performance is evaluated on the test set, with accuracy as the primary metric.
+The testing accuracy of this model with this dataset is 0.9902999997138977.

 ## Predictions
 The notebook includes code to make predictions on a sample of test images and compares them to the actual labels.